liphlab/liph-website/content/join/faculty_positions.md

 Deadline is 4 June and the official application is available online [here](https://pica.cineca.it/unipd/).
 Cod: 2020RUA01

-For additional information liphlab@unipd.it and visit the [Department's website](https://www.dfa.unipd.it/index.php?id=2015) (in Italian) for more details on the application procedure.
+For additional information liph.unipd@gmail.com and visit the [Department's website](https://www.dfa.unipd.it/index.php?id=2015) (in Italian) for more details on the application procedure.